 Sometime after the death of Thomas Rose (3 March, 1837), Thomas Allsopp was reassigned to Dr. John Henderson.
 It was reported in the Sydney Gazette in February 1838 that he had absconded from John Henderson, only to be apprehended in October that same year.
 He also absconded a second time and apprehended in February 1839.
 Thomas was granted a Certificate of Freedom in 24 April, 1840.

-The following December at St Peters Cooks River hem married Mary Ann Ridgely, native born of Parramatta NSW and had two children, Ann (1842-1849) and William (1845-1927).
-Thomas appeard to be living alone in Ashfield in 1842 (at the time when Ann was born) when he was charged but not sentenced with theft from John Henderson.
+The following December at St Peters Cooks River hem married Mary Ann Ridgely (b.
+12 Oct 1825 at Parramatta NSW as Mary Ann Rudgley).
+They had two children, Ann (1842-1849) and William (1845-1927).
+Thomas and Mary Ann were living in Ashfield in 1842 when he was charged but not sentenced with theft from John Henderson.